Edwintsoi/Credit-Risk-Modelling/README.md

 The purpose of this is to compara Logistics and Random Forest prefermance in Credit Score Modelling.

 ## 2. PreProcessing&LogisticsRegression.ipynb
-This responsible for Weight of Edvience and Information Value are used for data preprocessing, and applying logistics Regression to build a score card.
+This responsibles for Weight of Edvience and Information Value are used for data preprocessing, and applying logistics Regression to build a score card.

 ## 3. Model 2 - RandomForest1.ipynb
-This responsible for the 2nd model - RandomForest, using random forest to output feature importances, to reduce random noise.
+This responsibles for the 2nd model - RandomForest, using random forest to output feature importances, to reduce random noise.